TS404/CysBar/README.md

 Example:
 ```
-cysbar.py -b 11 -b 22 -b 28 -b 32 -b 43 -b 50 -b 52 -b 56 example.fa >BARCODED_example.fa
+cysbar.py -b 11 -b 22 -b 28 -b 32 -b 43 -b 50 -b 52 -b 56 example1.fa >example1_barcoded.fa
 ```
-The above command will barcode the 11th, 29th... etc. columns of the `example.fa` alignment using the deafult barcode set, creating an output alignment called `BARCODED_example.fa`.
-The `BARCODED_example.fa` file can then be re-aligned by any standard alignment program (e.g. ClustalΩ, Probcons, Muscle).
+The above command will barcode the 11th, 29th... etc. columns of the `example1.fa` alignment using the deafult barcode set, creating an output alignment called `example1_barcoded.fa`.
+The `example1_barcoded.fa` file can then be re-aligned by any standard alignment program (e.g. ClustalΩ, Probcons, Muscle).

 *Notes*:
 When several sub-group alignments need to be combined into a single alignment barcoded alignment, the individual sub-group alignments should be barcoded independently with `cysbar.py` (as in the example figures used in the manuscript).